Part I due by 11:59 p.m. on Tuesday, February 3, 2026

 (6 points) Transform this diagram into a relational schema by following the procedure discussed in lecture and fill in the table that we have provided.
 Here are some additional guidelines:

 When appropriate, you should combine relations as discussed in lecture.
-Note: You should assume that most customers do not borrow any loans.
+Note: You should assume that most artists belong to a label.

 In the first column of the table, give the schema of each